A guide to workplace savings

-With finances being tight in recent years many employers ae looking for ways to make cost savings in the workplace, in a way that prevents them from having to sacrifice quality.
+With finances being tight in recent years, many employers are looking for ways to make cost savings in the workplace, in a way that prevents them from having to sacrifice quality.
 With a little thought and effort, there are many things you can do to cut costs in the workplace and here are a few of our best suggestions.

 Outsourcing work

 Whereas in the past it was only large businesses that outsourced work to other companies, today businesses of all sizes can cut costs by outsourcing.
-The most common tasks that are outsourced include data entry, customer support and payroll processing.
-By outsourcing specific tasks to a contractor you can simply pay a monthly fee for the service, rather than having to commit to hiring someone full time to do the job.
-This can save you a lot of money as not only will you not have to account for a salary, but employee benefits like holiday or sickness pay either.
+The most common outsourced tasks include data entry, customer support and payroll processing.
+By outsourcing specific tasks to a contractor, you can pay a monthly fee for the service rather than committing to hiring someone full-time to do the job.
+This can save you a lot of money as you will not have to account for a salary, but employee benefits like holiday or sickness pay.

 Shop around for the best gas and electricity suppliers – keeping in mind that you don’t have to go with one of the big providers!